bsj17/bsj17.github.io/_posts/2022-10-05-ExORBACUnatendedPosh.md

 ![RBAC](../assets/img/rbac.jpg){: .mx-auto.d-block :}

 ### Who?
-Role group membership controls "**Who?**" (admin or end-user) can do.
-Which roles will be available to account.
+Role group membership controls "**Who?**" (admin or end-user) has access to roles allocated in role group.
 Basically, role group is a collection of roles.
 ### What?
 Each role consist of set's of PowerShell cmdlets **What?** can account do.
 Each cmdlet consists of parameters and switches (Yes, this is how deep you go when customizing roles).
 ### Where?